Introduction to Solar PV Systems

 Basic System Components

-Your three main components are solar panels to absorb the suns energy, an inverter to convert that energy, and mounting to safely secure the panels.
+The three main components to a solar power system are solar panels to absorb the suns energy, an inverter to convert that energy, and mounting system to safely secure the panels.
 Other items you will need are switches, cables, meters and connectors.
-There are also a huge range of optional products available, designed to optimise a PV system such as batteries, optimisers, immersion controllers, surge protection devices, monitoring devices and more.
+There are also a huge range of optional products available, designed to optimise a PV system such as batteries, optimisers, surge protection devices, monitoring devices and more.

 How much energy will it generate?